pykale/pykale/CONTRIBUTING.md

   - Keep the fork master branch synced with `pykale:master` by [syncing a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).
   - Install `pre-commit` to enforce style via `pip install pre-commit` and `pre-commit install` at the root.
 - [Create a branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository) based on the *latest master* in your fork with a *descriptive* name on what you plan to do, e.g. to fix an issue, starting with the issue ticket number.
   - Make changes to this branch using detailed commit messages and following the [coding style](#coding-style) below.
+In particular, do [**frequent commits**](https://docs.github.com/en/actions/guides/about-continuous-integration#about-continuous-integration) and **small-scale pull requests** to make them more focused and easier to review.
   - [Sync your branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/syncing-your-branch) with the master frequently so that potential problems can be identified earlier.
   - Document the update in [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 Update `docs` following [docs update steps](https://github.com/pykale/pykale/tree/master/docs).
 Build `docs` via `make html` and verify locally built documentations under `docs\build\html`.
   - Build tests and do tests (not enforced yet, to be done).